 “How long does your kind live for again?”

-Daniel pursed his mouth, eyes studying her every detail once more.
+Daniel pursed his mouth.
 Had Tommy paid this random girl to prank him too?
-Or maybe this was a middle finger from Liam.
+Or maybe this was a middle finger from Liam McCormick.
 Daniel’s hand came over his chin, wiping all the way up to his beanie.
-He sighed.
-“Look, I know this is probably hilarious for you but I’ve had a really long day.
+He sighed, “Look, I know this is probably hilarious for you but I’ve had a really long day.
 So just tell whoever paid you to do this that you got me good.”
 Daniel turned, shoulders hunched under the weight of embarrassment.
 God, I hate my life.

 “Paid me?”
 She echoed over his shoulder, “What does that mean?”

-Good God, is she kidding me?
+God, is she kidding me?
 Daniel stomped onward, head down, toward apartment twenty-one.
-But he was flung around violently.
-He stumbled to regain his footing.
+But she flung him around violently and he stumbled to regain his footing.
 The girl was but inches from his nose, “Listen to me Daniel.
 I’m not from here, okay?
 I need to get back home.
 And I’m dead certain you’re my ticket back.”
-Her eyes fell away from his and she whispered, “I’m going to get what’s owed to me.”
+Her eyes fell away from his, “I’m getting what’s owed to me.”

 She pushed her shoulders back as her hands situated themselves on curvaceous hips, “Okay, take a good look at me again.
 Do you have a scroll?
 Oh, sorry I mean a notebook?
 Right?
 That’s the term your kind uses nowadays, isn’t it?
 A wide stack of paper all hooped together?
 That’s a notebook, right?”